ElectroArtifex/ConvertJavaTextureToBedrock/README.md

 It supports to convert blocks, items, entities, paintings, particles, map icons, mob effects and some more basic ui textures (hotbar)

-Some features are disabled by default, but can be enabled if you want to try:
+Some experimental features are disabled by default, but can be enabled if you want to try:
 - UI
     - Buttons
     - Tabs